zorun/ansible-role-nsd/README.md

 ### Slave only

 In this setup, the NSD servers are simply configured as slaves for the zone.
-In this case, no zone data is configured on the servers, because data will be fetched from an external master using normal zone transfer mechanisms.
+In this case, no zone data is copied to the servers, because data will be fetched from an external master using normal DNS zone transfer mechanisms.

 Note that in this setup, it is your responsibility to configure the master appropriately (notify the slaves, and allow zone transfers from the slaves).